 The workshop weekend was fascinating, full of exciting new techniques and exercises, and I loved every second.
 The real work, however, begins after the workshop.
 Rather than preparing for a standard teaching assessment, Barreworks really puts you through more of a mentoring phase to develop your teaching skills to be to the highest standard.
-The amount of time, dedication, support and detailed feedback you get from Vicky Anstey and Zhivka Slavova is second to none.

 4 months of personal practise training as a barre student